Stocks edge lower ahead of company earnings, inflation data

-Stocks edged lower on Wall Street on a wobbly day of trading Tuesday as investors wait for more data on inflation and corporate earnings this week.
+Stocks closed lower on Wall Street after a wobbly day of trading Tuesday as investors wait for more data on inflation and corporate earnings this week.

-The major indexes were wavering between small gains and losses.
-The S&P 500 was down 0.1% as of 3:36 p.m.
-Eastern.
-The Dow Jones Industrial Average slipped 64 points, or 0.2%, to 34,431 and the Nasdaq was flat.
+The major indexes wavered between small gains and losses for much of the day, before the selling gained momentum in the final minutes of trading.
+The S&P 500 slipped 0.2% after having been up 0.3% in the early going.

+The Dow Jones Industrial Average fell 0.3% and the Nasdaq composite slipped 0.1%.
+Small company stocks, a gauge of confidence in economic growth, fared better than the broader market, driving the Russell 2000 index 0.6% higher.

+Technology, communication and health care companies accounted for much of the losses in the S&P 500.
+Intel closed 2.4% lower, while AT&T slid 2.3% and Google’s parent company Alphabet dropped 1.8%.
+Johnson & Johnson fell 1.6%.

 A mix of retailers and other companies that rely on direct consumer spending gained ground.
-Ford rose 3.4% and Lowe's rose 0.8%.
-Real estate and energy companies also rose, but those gains were offset by several big technology and communications stocks falling.
-Facebook fell 0.5%, AT&T slid 2.3% and Google's parent company Alphabet was down 1.7%.
+Ford rose 3.6% and Lowe’s added 0.5%.
+Real estate and utilities stocks also rose.

+The pullback in the S&P 500 marked the index's third straight decline.
+After two days, the index's losses have offset its 0.8% gain last week.

+The selling suggests investors are worried that they will be disappointed by the upcoming third-quarter company earnings reporting season, said Sam Stovall, chief investment strategist at CFRA.

 The broader market has been choppy for weeks.
 Investors are trying to figure out how the economy will continue its recovery with COVID-19 remaining a threat and rising inflation potentially crimping consumer spending and corporate finances.
 The latest round of earnings reports will give Wall Street a clearer picture of how companies fared in the most recent quarter amid a surge in COVID-19 cases.
 It will also shed some light on how they expect to perform through the rest of the year.